joshuaflanagan/blog/_posts/2020-07-18-build-your-own-head-tracker.markdown

 1) You need to connect the Prop Shield to the Teensy.
 The easiest way (assuming you have a soldering iron, and know how to use it), is to attach some female header connectors to the Prop Shield.
 You only need to connect the long sides.
-Connect the Male header connectors to the bottom of the Teensy (or buy the version with pins).
+Connect the male header connectors to the bottom of the Teensy (or buy the version with pins).
 If you do not want to use header connectors, look at the diagram and table in the "Technical Details" section of [the Prop Shield page](https://www.pjrc.com/store/prop_shield.html) to identify the pins that need to be connected to make the sensors work (follow